unsw-cse-comp99-3900/capstone-project-3900h13bfrancophiles/README.md

 To install necessary dependencies:
 ```
 yarn install
-yarn prisma
+yarn drizzle
 ```
-The `yarn prisma` above generates a Prisma schema from the database, so will need to be re-run whenever the database schema changes.
+The `yarn drizzle` above generates a Drizzle schema from the database, so will need to be re-run whenever the database schema changes.

 You will need to configure the `.env` file, there is an example file provided.
 The required environment variables are:
 - `PORT` - the port to run the backend on